Tam-George10/Incident-Response/README.md

 Abuse of legitimate user and system accounts for persistence.

 ## Final Assessment & Recommendations

-The investigation confirmed a multi-layered compromise involving user-level, root-level, and system-account persistence mechanisms.
-The attacker demonstrated strong knowledge of Linux internals, leveraging shell configuration files, cron jobs, and trusted accounts to maintain access.
+The investigation conclusively identified a **multi-layered compromise** of the affected Linux server, involving persistence mechanisms at the user, root, and system-account levels.
+The adversary leveraged **advanced Linux techniques**, including modification of shell configuration files (`.bashrc`), deployment of **cron-based scheduled tasks**, and abuse of **default system accounts** to maintain unauthorized access.
+These actions demonstrate a high degree of familiarity with Linux system internals and standard administrative workflows, allowing the attacker to evade detection while establishing resilient persistence.

+### Key Findings

+- **User-Level Persistence:** Malicious `.bashrc` alias providing a reverse shell for the `giorgio` account.
+- **Scheduled Task Persistence:** Cron jobs enabling recurring reverse shell connections on the compromised user account.
+- **Root-Level Persistence:** Automatic execution of reverse shell commands via `/root/.bashrc`, providing privileged access.
+- **System-Level Persistence:** Abuse of the default `nobody` account to conceal malicious activity.
+- **C2 Infrastructure:** Outbound connections to IP `172.10.6.9` on port `6969` observed, indicating active command-and-control channels.

-## Recommendations
+### Recommendations

-Immediately rebuild the server from a known-good image
+1. **System Rebuild:** Reimage the affected host from a known-good system image to ensure complete eradication of all persistence mechanisms.

-Rotate all credentials associated with the host
+2. **Credential Rotation:** Reset all credentials associated with the server, including user and system accounts, and enforce strong password policies.

-Audit all .bashrc, .profile, and cron configurations enterprise-wide
+3. **Configuration Audit:** Conduct a comprehensive audit of `.bashrc`, `.profile`, cron jobs, and other startup scripts across all critical systems to detect and remediate unauthorized modifications.

-Restrict outbound network connections and monitor unusual ports
+4. **Network Controls:** Restrict outbound connections, monitor unusual ports, and block communications to known malicious IP addresses.

-Deploy host-based intrusion detection (HIDS) and file integrity monitoring
+5. **Monitoring Enhancements:** Deploy host-based intrusion detection (HIDS), file integrity monitoring (FIM), and SIEM correlation rules to detect recurring patterns of compromise.

-Conduct a full compromise assessment of adjacent systems
+6. **Adjacent System Assessment:** Perform a full compromise assessment of network-connected hosts to identify lateral movement and additional infection points.

+### Lessons Learned

+The investigation provides several key insights into both attacker behavior and improvements for future incident response readiness:

+1. **User Awareness & Account Security**
+   - Compromises leveraged both legitimate and lookalike accounts (`giorgio`, `nobody`), emphasizing the need for strict account management, least-privilege enforcement, and monitoring for suspicious account activity.
+   - Regular review of user home directories and shell configuration files can detect malicious modifications before they escalate.

+2. **Shell & Script Hardening**
+   - `.bashrc` and other shell startup files were abused to establish persistence.
+Implementing immutable configurations or restricted shell policies can reduce the attack surface for these techniques.
+   - Monitoring for unusual aliases or shell commands should be integrated into endpoint detection strategies.

+3. **Scheduled Task Governance**
+   - Cron jobs were used to maintain recurring reverse shell access.
+Implementing centralized task management, auditing scheduled tasks, and alerting on unusual executions can help detect persistence early.

+4. **Network Segmentation & Outbound Controls**
+   - Outbound connections to the attacker’s C2 server went unnoticed until active investigation.
+Strong egress filtering, network segmentation, and continuous monitoring of outbound traffic are critical to preventing exfiltration or C2 communication.

+5. **Proactive Monitoring & Detection**
+   - Host-based detection (HIDS), file integrity monitoring (FIM), and SIEM correlation rules would have flagged unusual system behavior sooner.
+   - Proactive alerts for modifications to sensitive files, execution of high-risk binaries (e.g., `ncat`, `nc`), or unusual cron jobs could reduce dwell time of attackers.

+6. **Incident Response Preparedness**
+   - Having a structured IR workflow, isolated sandbox environments, and a “dirty wordlist” for persistence artifacts accelerated the investigation.
+   - Documenting every step, including commands used, timestamps, and affected accounts, is essential for both remediation and post-incident reporting.

+**Summary:**
+This incident highlights the importance of **layered security controls**, **continuous monitoring**, and **structured IR processes** to prevent, detect, and respond to complex multi-layered compromises on Linux systems.

-## Case Closure
+### Case Closure

-All identified backdoors were documented and understood.
-Due to the depth of compromise and multiple persistence layers, system reimaging is strongly recommended over manual cleanup.
-Findings have been preserved for SOC reporting, detection engineering, and future incident response readiness.
+All identified backdoors, artifacts, and Indicators of Compromise (IOCs) have been documented and preserved for SOC reporting, threat intelligence, and detection engineering purposes.
+Given the **depth of compromise** and **multiple persistence layers**, manual cleanup is insufficient.
+The affected host **remains unsafe for return to production** without a full system rebuild.

-Status: Investigation complete – Host unsafe for return to production without rebuild.
+**Status:** Investigation complete – remediation requires system rebuild prior to production reinstatement.